idesis-gmbh/BareBrowser/app/_root/README.md

   make it the forground window (regardless of a given command line URL).
 Setting this value to `false` opens the given URL (if any) in the current instances window (*A*) but it won't be activated.

+- The string in `Homepage` contains the URL to be opened by default if no URL was given via command line. `Homepage` is ignored at all if it is an empty string `("")`.

 ## License